WordPress/openverse/rfcs/20221006-frontend_event_tracking.md

     /** The search term **/
     query: string;
   };
+  /** The user clicks the CTA button to the external source to use the image */
   GET_MEDIA: {};
+  /** The user clicks one of the buttons to copy the media attribution */
   COPY_ATTRIBUTION: {};
+  /** The user reports a piece of media through our form */
   REPORT_MEDIA: {};
+  /** The user plays, pauses, or seeks an audio track.
+   * @todo: This potentially requires throttling.
+   **/
   AUDIO_INTERACTION: {};
+  /** The user visits a CC license description page on CC.org  **/
   VISIT_LICENSE_PAGE: {};
+  /** The user visits a creator's link in the single result UI  **/
   VISIT_CREATOR_LINK: {};
   /** The user right clicks a single image result, most likely to download it. **/
   RIGHT_CLICK_IMAGE: {};